Have more fun with your dog this summer with a dog cool coat.

 Made by De dog cool coats

+Take a look at my website for more information about cool coats.
 I make a variety of cool coat from synthetic chamois.
 Each one is made just for your dog, so the fit is fantastic!
 This type of fabric is durable, lightweight and holds onto enough water to keep it damp for hours without being drippy.
 Pretty cool stuff!
 And unlike real sheepskin chamois, it doesn’t get brittle and stiff.
 You can let it air dry and then fold it up when you’re not using it.
+This is one of my must have dog items.